 Although metadata collection does not involve listening in on a phone conversation, while challenging, the listening capability certainly exists from both a national and tactical standpoint.
 Every commercial cell phone has an international mobile equipment identity (IMEI), equipment serial number (ESN), or mobile equipment identifier (MEID).
 Whichever term is used, it represents your cell’s fingerprint.
 The purpose is to make the equipment uniquely identifiable.

-Tactical to theater
+Tactical to Theater

-- Do not hit subsequent targets.
+Third, do not hit subsequent targets.
 Use the metadata to monitor and track movements, collecting intelligence on potential higher-echelon persons.

 Finish: This is the final part of the F3 method.
-From this point (with consideration for threat response time, etc.) we can consider the options that range from tactical application back to the theater review, and on-site target development for immediate action.
+From this point (with consideration for threat response time, etc.) we can consider the options that range from the tactical application back to the theater review and on-site target development for immediate action.
 Though most often, it is time to head out and head back to base, where we can evaluate and analyze (EA) all information and intelligence gathered at the objective.
 F3EA.

 The scenarios that were discussed are operations against a foreign enemy and as such, do not involve the same civil liberties that our constitution provides our citizens.
 Those protections are necessary, and strict measures are in place to protect privacy — the traitor Eric Snowden’s worthless opinions notwithstanding.
 Senator Rand Paul has been a vocal critic of bulk metadata collection.
 His opinion and words are an important voice, as there is potential for abuse from a public viewpoint, yet such abuse would not be as practical or as simple as it may appear.